F5EMEA/oltra/use-cases/app-protect/devsecops-k8s/README.md

 ###############################################################
 ```

-### Running Malicious requests against the application
-1. Run the following commands to execute some malicious requests towards the website.
+Run the following commands to execute some malicious requests towards the website.
 ```
 curl "http://portal.f5demo.cloud/index.php?password=0%22%20or%201%3D1%20%22%0A"
 curl "http://portal.f5demo.cloud/tea/index.php?password==0'%20or%205=5'"